MCelliotG/GlamourAuraFHD-skin/README.md

 # GlamourAuraFHD-skin
 LICENSE: This skin is licensed under GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

 This skin was created for new generation Enigma2 receivers.
-MINIMAL requirement is an STB running Enigma2 with a dual CPU @ 751 MHz.
+MINIMAL requirement is an STB running Enigma2 with a dual CPU @ 750 MHz (2000 DMIPS).

 This skin is not guaranteed to work in older E2 receivers with slower CPUs.
 Use at your own risk.